Take a Year

 He'd expected that to be the most complicated part of the day, especially since he'd already gotten the talk with the principal out of the way.
 For the rest of the morning not much else happened out of the ordinary.
 There weren't even any related emails when he checked right before lunch.

 Instead of staying at his desk, he went to eat in the staff room, just to get any more questions or remarks over with.
 When he came in, it was just old Mr. Agora and Mrs. Kim, the two oldest members of the faculty, who'd make it a point not to ask.
-Mrs. Kim didn't even talk to him much at all, though Mr. Agora asked him how his morning had gone, and told him a little bit about how his Spanish classes had gone.
+Mrs. Kim didn't even talk to him much at all, though Mr. Agora asked him how his morning had been, and told him a little bit about how his Spanish classes had gone.

 However, he'd only just begun eating when in came Mrs. Todd, the history teacher who might or might not have been a former mutant.
 He actually hadn't expected his day to include her in any significant manner.
 Even now, his first assumption was she'd sit down next to Mrs. Kim and ignore him, and he certainly wouldn't force her to do otherwise.
 He'd supposed if she had taken the Cure, she'd probably just take it again.